 (CNN) — If you're planning to travel to Ireland, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Note that Northern Ireland is part of the UK and operates under separate Covid restrictions, which you can read about in our UK guide.
+Northern Ireland is part of the UK and lifted all its Covid-related travel restrictions on March 18.
+You can find out more in our UK guide.

 What's on offer

 The wild coasts of Cork and Kerry, the rugged beauty of Connemara and Donegal and the cultural hub of Dublin.
 Ireland has long held travelers' imaginations captive, with tales of its history, its great literature and Celtic myths an endless source of fascination.

 Sure, you can enjoy a few pints in one of its classic pubs, but with so much to explore, Ireland is as much a place to indulge in the great outdoors as it is to enjoy the craic.